VSChina/iot-hub-e2e-diagnostic/README.md

 3. 'Device List' is optional, leave it blank to update all devices, or set the value 'device1,device2,device3' in this format to update certain devices

 ### Check Dashboard
-Connected device value should be updated to 1 in 3-5 minutes.
-Failed message percentage should be 0 and the number of messages processed should be greater than 0.
+Check "Diagnostics Map" in Dashboard, connected device value should be 1.
+Wait for 5~10 minutes because of delay in AI, the value of "Msgs Received/Msg Processed/Avg Latency/Max Latency" should be changed to some value other than original 0; Failures should be 0 always.

 ### Failed Messages Percentage
 **Failed messages** is a business logic concept, for example, we could treat a message as invalid if it misses the required fields or the field value is not as expected.
 In our sample solution, we treat a message as invalid if 'temperature' field is missing.
-You could re-define the Azure Function per your business need.
+You could re-define the Azure Function per your business need, then send some invalid messages as sample, finally(maybe 5~10 minutes delay) you should notice that the number of "Failures" in Dashboard becomes > 0.